lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

 "**Authorised User** " means any person or entity accessing or using the Account, and/or any of the Open Platform and the Tools on behalf of and/or under authorisation of the Developer;

-"**Buyer Data** " means any Personal Data relating to buyers (who access or use Lazada Marketplace and/or Lazada Services) that is processed by the Seller;
+“**Buyer Data** ” means any Personal Data relating to buyers (who access or use Lazada Marketplace and/or Lazada Services) that is processed by the Seller;

 "**Clause** " means a clause in these Terms.

 "**Confidential Information** " has the meaning given to it in Clause 13.1

- "**Control** " means either the ownership of share capital of a company (or its equivalent right of ownership) conferring more than 50% of the votes or power to direct its policies and/or management, whether by contract or otherwise and "**controls** ", "**controlling** " and "**controlled** " shall be construed accordingly.
+“**Control** ” means either the ownership of share capital of a company (or its equivalent right of ownership) conferring more than 50% of the votes or power to direct its policies and/or management, whether by contract or otherwise and “**controls** ”, “**controlling** ” and “**controlled** ” shall be construed accordingly.

-"**Country Platform** " means the country(ies) in which you choose to open a store to offer, sell and/or provide the Services via the Lazada Seller Service Market platform.
+“**Country Platform** ” means the country(ies) in which you choose to open a store to offer, sell and/or provide the Services via the Lazada Seller Service Market platform.

 "**Data** " means any data (including Personal Data), record, information and any other material, regardless of the form or media on which it may be recorded and includes, without limitation, all databases, text, graphics, photographs, animations, audio, music, video, links or other content made available by any party in connection with the use of the Open Platform and the Tools.